Care and support to help you live at home

 - Undressing and going to bed

 You can arrange and pay for home care yourself.
 If you buy help privately you can choose the type of help you receive and the amount that you want.
-If you would like more information about care providers in your area there is lots of information available on the Community Connect website and in the Somerset Care Services Directory.
+If you would like more information about care providers in your area there is lots of information available on the Connect Somerset website and in the Somerset Care Services Directory.

 If you are eligible, following a care and support assessment and a financial assessment, you can have a personal budget and we can help you arrange the services you need.
 Or you can have a Direct Payment so that you can make your own arrangements.